 The new tagline furthers that sentiment.
 MOXIE is a company that our nation can be proud of, and as Jason stated, “a company that has no political agenda other than to benefit all people whether they are customers or not.”

 We live in a time of extremes right now, specifically when it comes to entitlement.
 One side believes they are entitled to something just for existing.
 The other side feels that they are entitled never to help others with anything for any reason.

 Our rebrand is more than a new coat of paint.
-It’s representative of who we are and how we hope to change our country for the better.
+The new MOXIE name is representative of who we are and how we hope to change our country for the better.
 And the only way we can do that is to show others that anything is possible with hard work, strong ethics, and a desire to help.

 “If MOXIE has the ability to lead by example, then I believe we have the responsibility to.”